NMyullyari/SystemModeling/Projects/War-modeling/Documents/Generalized-Lanchester-combat-models.md

 model1a = model1 /. growthX -> growthIwoJimaX[t];
 ```

-Here we create the monadic pipeline, put in the fire efficiency rates found in [JE1], simulate the for battles number of days, and plot the result:
+Here we create the monadic pipeline, put in the fire efficiency rates found in [JE1], simulate the duration of the battle in days, and plot the result:

 ```mathematica
 sdObj =